sunlightpolicy/opendatapoliciesstatic/_documents/milwaukee-wi-2016-07-14.md

 a.
 The city commits to develop and implement practices that will allow it to:

-1. Regularly release publishable city data, making it freely available in open formats, with no restrictions on use or reuse, and fully accessible to the broadest range of users;
+1. <span class="g-proactive-release"><span class="g-thoughtful-formats"><span class="g-open-access">Regularly release publishable city data, making it freely available in open formats, with</span></span></span>
+<span class="g-proactive-release"><span class="g-thoughtful-formats"><span class="g-open-access">no restrictions on use or reuse, and fully accessible to the broadest range of users;</span></span></span>

 2. Publish high quality, updated data with documentation (metadata) and permanence to encourage maximum use;

-3. Provide or support access to free, historical archives of released city data;
+3. <span class="g-archival-material">Provide or support access to free, historical archives of released city data;</span>

 4. Measure the effectiveness of datasets made available through the Open Data Program by connecting open data efforts to the city’s programmatic priorities;

-5. Minimize limitations on the disclosure of public information while appropriately safeguarding protected and sensitive information; and
+5. <span class="g-sensitive-information">Minimize limitations on the disclosure of public information while appropriately</span>
+<span class="g-sensitive-information">safeguarding protected and sensitive information; and</span>

-6. Support innovative uses of the city’s publishable data by agencies, the public, and other partners.
+6. <span class="g-partnerships">Support innovative uses of the city’s publishable data by agencies, the public, and other</span>
+partners.

 b.
 The development and implementation of open data processes and practices shall be implemented by the Department of Administration - Information and Technology Management Division, overseen and affirmed by the City Information Management Committee.

-c.
-The requirements of this policy shall apply to general city departments or divisions.
+c. <span class="g-outside-services">The requirements of this policy shall apply to general city departments or divisions.</span>

-d.
-Appropriate funding requests shall be made by the Chief Information Officer to achieve the goals of this program.
+d. <span class="g-funding">Appropriate funding requests shall be made by the Chief Information Officer to achieve the</span>
+goals of this program.

 e.
 The Chief Information Officer shall work with the City Attorney and the Purchasing Director to